-The process adhered to several important principles:
+The initial process carried out in 2014, and the refresh completed in 2021, adhered to several important principles:

 For more information on how the Theory of Change was developed and how to use it, read the background brief.